Previous Spotlights and Achievements

-June 21-24: Jessica Hautsch is presenting at the 8th Biennial Slayage Conference on the Whedonverse, hosted by the University of North Alabama, Florence, AL. The title of her paper is "Hamilton Goes to Sunnydale: Intertextuality and Rhetoricity in Buffy the Vampire Slayer and Hamilton Mash-Ups.”
+June 21-24: Jessica Hautsch presented at the 8th Biennial Slayage Conference on the Whedonverse, hosted by the University of North Alabama, Florence, AL. The title of her paper is "Hamilton Goes to Sunnydale: Intertextuality and Rhetoricity in Buffy the Vampire Slayer and Hamilton Mash-Ups.”

 June 1: Joelle Mann participated in a series of seminars at the Conference of the Society for Novel Studies, hosted by Cornell University, NY.